-Each year, we select PGY-1 residents and PGY-2 specialty residents in the areas of Health-System Pharmacy Administration, Oncology, Solid Organ Transplantation, Internal Medicine and Critical Care.
+Each year, we select PGY-1 residents and PGY-2 specialty residents in the areas of Health-System Pharmacy Administration, Ambulatory Care, Internal Medicine, Emergency Medicine and Critical Care.
 All PGY2 residencies are located primarily at University Hospital.
 PGY1 residency sites are available at both University and Germantown hospitals.

 Residents are expected to: